Twitter users back Apple in fight with U.S. over iPhone access

-Feb 17 (Reuters) - Edward Snowden and others on Twitter rallied on Wednesday in support of Apple Inc’s opposition to a U.S. court order to help federal investigators by unlocking an iPhone used by one of the shooters in December’s deadly attack in San Bernardino, California.
+(Reuters) - Edward Snowden and others on Twitter rallied on Wednesday in support of Apple Inc’s (AAPL.O) opposition to a U.S. court order to help federal investigators by unlocking an iPhone used by one of the shooters in December’s deadly attack in San Bernardino, California.

 “Apple” and “San Bernardino” were trending heavily as topics on Twitter following Apple Chief Executive Tim Cook’s decision to fight the order by a federal judge in Los Angeles that Apple provide “reasonable technical assistance” to the Federal Bureau of Investigation in the case.